jonggyujang0123/M2SODAI/README.md

 ## News

+- **2024/05: Splitted Dataset (with corresponding trained weights) Will Be Provided.**
-- **2024/04: Preparing OneDrive Link** For people who cannot access Google Drive, I will prepare OneDrive Link.
+- **2024/04: OneDrive Link.** For people who cannot access Google Drive, I will prepare OneDrive Link.
 Due to my storage limit, only preprocessed data will be accessible.
 - **2024/04: Add Image Registration History.** Some people are interested in our image registration procedure (`rgb` and `hsi` data).
 Now, the overall procedure is available [here](https://github.com/jonggyujang0123/M2SODAI/blob/master/History_Registration/2_1_Auto_Imgreg_v2.ipynb).
 It is very **time-consuming** and **labor-intensive job**(I worked all night for about 4-5 days doing only this registration procedure from scratch.).
 So, If you mail me before starting, I can give you **tip/advice** I learned doing this.
    - Due to the policy of the research institute, we cannot provide **raw** data of RGB/HSI sensors.
 If you have plan for building another dataset using image registration, I can help you for free.
 - **2024/04: Correct this repo.** We correct this repo.
 Thanks to `Another-0` and `Xiaodian Zhang`.
 We sincerely apologize for being later than the promised time, and we truly appreciate your continued interest in our work.
 The previous code is wrong; hence, please use the current dataset/code.